 A lot of experienced skincare junkies prefer exfoliating acid toners.
 However, physical scrubs are friendlier to newbies who are afraid of accidentally irritating their skin.
 While both work fine on any skin type, soothing, grainy scrubs give more immediate results.

 Those with oily, acne-prone skin turn to exfoliation because it’s a great way to unclog your pores.
 Once you get into the habit of exfoliating, you’ll notice that you develop fewer pimples, blackheads, and whiteheads.
-Needless to say, exfoliating is a must for your skin’s clarity and smoothness.
+Needless to say, exfoliating is a must for your skin to look clear and smooth.

-You’ll also find exfoliating useful if you suffer from hyperpigmentation or a rough skin texture.
-Exfoliating helps break down the thicker layers of skin, helping you shed the outermost layers with dark spots and extra texture.
-This leaves your skin smoother, brighter, and more even in the long run.
+You’ll also find exfoliating useful if you suffer from the appearance of hyperpigmentation or rough-feeling skin.
+Exfoliating helps leave your skin looking smoother, brighter, and more even in the long run.

 But all these advantages are just the tip of the iceberg when it comes to exfoliation.
 While giving your skin a fresh, clean slate is its biggest contribution to your routine, there is also so much more to learn and understand about it to get the most out of its benefits.